-So, there’s nothing I love more than to pour myself a glass of wine, indulge in my favorite sweets and tune in to watch Iyanla Vanzant come in and try to help people get their shit together.
-Her show “Iyanla Fix My Life” addresses some hard issues people are dealing with on a daily basis and the show just returned for a new season earlier this month.
-Maybe it’s due to the fact that I myself, love helping others and giving advice, or that I always end up with a lesson learned at the end of the hour-long show.
+There’s nothing I love more than to pour myself a glass of wine, indulge in my favorite sweets and tune in to watch Iyanla Vanzant come in and try to help people get their shit together.
+Her show “Iyanla Fix My Life” addresses some hard issues people are dealing with on a daily basis.
+Maybe it’s due to the fact that I, myself, love helping others and giving advice, or that I always end up with a lesson learned at the end of the hour-long show.
 Whatever it is, I’m hooked!
 My favorite episodes are the ones involving struggling dating lives or marriages (I mean, I think that’s kind of obvious lol).
 One of her more common questions she asks women that find themselves dealing with love and dating related issues is, “Did you fall in love with the person, promise, or the penis?”

 Luckily one day, I was extremely fed up with my dating life and decided to make a change.
 I made a real effort to identify my bad dating PATTERNS, worked to change them and vowed to start dating with a PURPOSE (we can talk about that in another post).
 Now I’m in a happy, loving, and HEALTHY relationship.
 I know that if I didn’t stop and get my stuff together that I wouldn’t be able to appreciate the man that I’m with today, most importantly the woman that I am with him.

 There’s no denying that when our feelings are involved, we become vulnerable and can’t always see things clearly.
 I think as women, when it comes to giving our heart to someone, we have to be real with ourselves first and foremost; and that may involve asking some hard questions.
 Here are some things to ask yourself regarding the Three P’s:

 Did you fall for him because of the sex?
 Are you dick-matized?
 As I once discussed in a previous post A Woman’s Right to Hoe, have all the sex you want ladies!
 That being said, we all know that adding sex to any situation can be tricky (if we allow it), especially when feelings are involved!
 Be careful and take stock of your situation.

 When I think of promise, I think of potential.
 You know, you meet someone, and they’re great, you instantly start picturing what your life would be like with them before it’s even happened.
-You fall in love with the idea of being their wife, having their kids, and blah blah blah.
-You fall in love with the promise of not being alone and you ignore the red flags that are staring you in the face.
+In no time, you fall in love with the idea of being their wife, having their kids, and blah blah blah.
+As a result, you’ve fallen in love with the promise of not being alone and you ignore the red flags that are staring you in the face.
 I have news for you – promises can be broken.